jerriclynsjohn/svelte-storybook-tailwind/storybook/stories/forms/forms.stories.md

-# Buttons
+# Forms

-## Examples of building buttons with Tailwind CSS
+## Examples of building forms with Tailwind CSS

 ---

-Tailwind doesn't include pre-designed button styles out of the box, but they're easy to build using existing utilities.
+Tailwind doesn't include purpose-built form control classes out of the box, but form controls are easy to style using existing utilities.

 Here are a few examples to help you get an idea of how to build components like this using Tailwind.